Home > Strategy Index > Neutral Trading Strategies

 Example

 Suppose XYZ stock is trading at $45 in June.
-An options trader executes a long condor by buying a JUL 35 call for $1100, writing a JUL 40 call for $700, writing another JUL 50 call for $200 and buying another JUL 55 call for $100.
+An options trader enters a condor trade by buying a JUL 35 call for $1100, writing a JUL 40 call for $700, writing another JUL 50 call for $200 and buying another JUL 55 call for $100.
 The net debit required to enter the trade is $300, which is also his maximum possible loss.

 To further see why $300 is the maximum possible loss, lets examine what happens when the stock price falls to $35 or rise to $55 on expiration.